keepaliveit-staging/staging.keepaliveit.co.uk/collections/_it-hardware-products-and-services-for-smes/it-hardware-support-smes.markdown

 ---
 layout: splash
-title: "On-Site I.T Hardware Support for Small Business and Enterprise"
+title: "On-Site I.T Hardware Support for Small to Medium-sized Enterprises (SMEs)"
 permalink: /it-hardware-products-and-services-for-smes/it-hardware-support

 excerpt: "Slow I.T bringing you down?
 Keep-Alive I.T can help your business with a range of 1st, 2nd, and 3rd line technical support services."